 There are many treatments than can help atopy, but the most important thing is to find the combination of things that get the best relief for the dog.
 Often a combination of oral medications and topical shampoos or sprays will keep the allergy symptoms to a manageable level.
 This symptomatic treatment is helpful in most cases.
 More severe and chronic allergy cases may need allergy testing followed by allergy shots.
-Another very good treatment for these more severe cases involves a daily medication called Atopica.
-Without allergy shots or Atopica, many of these dogs would have to remain on long–term steroid therapy to control the symptoms.
+Another very good treatment for these more severe cases involves a daily medication called Apoqeul.
+Without allergy shots or Apoquel, many of these dogs would have to remain on long–term steroid therapy to control the symptoms.
 Using too much corticosteroids can cause more harm than good if used for extended periods of time.

 Skin problems can be very frustrating because our dogs are often miserable with constant itching.
 Therefore, it is very important to determine the exact cause from the above list.
 In addition, the cause of the problem is often a combination of 2 or more of these at the same time.
 Allergy problems are especially frustrating because there is no permanent cure and treatment will be ongoing.
 There is always a lot more to consider than just “give your dog some benadryl” or “change the diet”.
-If your dog is itching excessively, consult with your veterinarian so that your best friend can get some relief as soon as possible.
+If your dog is itching excessively, consult with one of our veterinarians so that your best friend can get some relief as soon as possible.